On-Campus Evaluation of English Proficiency

 Step Two (3-4 minutes, graded):

-- Present course information from a provided syllabus
+- Present course information from a syllabus provided ahead of time

 - Answer student questions about that information